 Following the arrival of the drilling rig in August 2023, drilling of the first well in the 2023 drilling programme commenced in October and is expected to be brought online in late December.
 This represents the first well of an anticipated four well programme, which is due to be completed in mid-2024.

 Other upstream assets

-The Sullom Voe Terminal and its related infrastructure continues to maintain safe and reliable performance, with 100% export service availability during the first four months of 2022.
+The Sullom Voe Terminal (‘SVT’) and its related infrastructure continues to maintain safe and reliable performance, with 100% export service availability during the year to date.

 For further information please contact:

 Amjad Bseisu (Chief Executive Officer)